menandmice/micetro_docs/guides/admin-manual/updates.rst

    .. note::
       We recommend naming the folder based on the update version, e.g., ``C:\ProgramData\Men and Mice\Central\update\appliance\9.6.1`` or ``/var/mmsuite/mmcentral/update/appliance/9.6.1``.

-3. Upload the update package to the Central server.
 4. In the Web Application, navigate to :menuselection:`Admin --> Configuration` and select :guilabel:`Appliance updates` in the left sidebar.
 5. Select the update in the grid and use the Row :guilabel:`...` menu to select :guilabel:`Deploy`.